- See also:

 Early-season eating apples typically ripen in the period from late July to late August.
 They only keep for a few days, and should be eaten quickly to enjoy their fresh summery flavours.
 Many of them are also very good for juicing - freshly-pressed summer apple juice is a real treat.

 Beauty of Bath is usually the earliest-ripening of the English summer apples.
 Discovery and Worcester Pearmain are next to ripen and are perhaps the best-known early varieties.
 Both are easy to grow and productive.
-Katy, from Sweden, ripens a bit later, and is one of the most foolproof of apple varieties.
+Katy, from Sweden, ripens a bit later, and is one of the most foolproof of all apple varieties.
 Scrumptious is a modern English variety and has the advantage of being reliably self-fertile.